deiger/AirCon/README.md

    sudo systemctl start hisense.service
    ```
 1. If you use [MQTT](http://en.wikipedia.org/wiki/Mqtt) for [HomeAssistant](https://www.home-assistant.io/) or
-   [openHAB](https://www.openhab.org/), the broker should now provide the updated status of the AC, and accepts commands.
+   [openHAB](https://www.openhab.org/), the broker should now provide the updated status of the A/C, and accepts commands.

 ## Available Properties